YtoTech/latex-on-http/README.md

 ```

 In this example the main document is passed as a plain-string (Json-encoded `content` resource mode), the logo image file with an url (`url` resource mode)
-and the second Latex file as a base64 encoded string (`file` resource mode, which expects the file content as base64).
+and the second LaTeX file as a base64 encoded string (`file` resource mode, which expects the file content as base64).

 Also note how the first document is flag with the `main` property and how the dependencies relative paths are specified to reconstruct the file arborescence server-side for the compilation with multiple files to work.